mxagar/spark_big_data_guide/02_Spark/README.md

 # Parallelize the log_of_songs to use with Spark
 # sc.parallelize() takes a list and creates an
 # RDD = Resilient Distributed Dataset, i.e.,
-# a dataset distirbuted across the Spark nodes.
+# a dataset distributed across the Spark nodes.
 # This RDD is represented by distributed_song_log
 distributed_song_log = sc.parallelize(log_of_songs)